oldboyxx/space_invaders/README.md

-I wanted to learn canvas basics so I decided to make my first javascript game... with lots of explosions.
+Canvas based space shooter written in ~600 lines.
+I hacked this together during my early days of javascripting, and left it here for shame.
+Hope you like spaghetti 🍝

-[Give it a go!](http://oldboyfx.com/space_shooter/) I made it to level 25.
+[Give it a go!](https://spaceinvaders.getivor.com/) I made it to level 25.

 It's written in vanilla CoffeeScript, no frameworks were used.
-I did use the excellent [howler.js](http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library) web audio lib though.